 Hadley Racing Products: At the foot of the San Gabriel Mountains is the town of Upland California, home of Hadley Racing Products.
 This company has been turning out high quality hubs for several years and they have a loyal following.
 In this age of hyper information Hadley is almost invisible.
 They have no website, no Facebook page and no Instagram account.
 Despite their non existent advertising Hadley remains busy building some really lovely hubs.
 They employ some desirable features like a titanium freehub and a 4 pawl set up with 72 points of engagement, compatible with either a 10 or 11 speed cassette and a standard 6 bolt disc interface.
 When its time to service these hubs no special tools are required.
 Available in 32 or 36 hole counts in 5 different colours.
 Black, silver, blue, red and gold to suit your fancy.

-Hope Tech: This British company makes a large cross section of different hubs, including those for MTB, BMX, road, trials and Fatbikes.
-Their road hubs use stainless steel sealed cartridge bearings and are Campagnolo/Shimano compatible from 9 through 11 speeds.
-MTB hubs are use a 6 bolt disc brake interface.
+Hope Tech: This British company makes a large cross section of different hubs, including those for MTB, BMX, road, gravel, trials and Fatbikes.
+Their road hubs use stainless steel sealed cartridge bearings and are Campagnolo/Shimano compatible from 9 through 11 speeds and have a centre lock disc brake interface.
+MTB hubs are use a 6 bolt disc brake interface and are available in either straight pull or J bend spokes.
 A 150mm and 148mm "Boost" version is available.
-At this time it appears that all hubs are a black colour and use J bend spokes only.
+Six nicely anodised colours are on option.

 Industry Nine Componentry: My favourite hubs from this company are the Torch "Classic" series.
 They all incorporate a standard J bend spoking option which I personally prefer.
 This series has a road, mountain, cyclocross and Fatbike hub, most with a 6 bolt disc brake option.
 Available in a handful of eye popping colours with numerous axle configurations as well as drillings of 28 or 32 holes.
 Hybrid ceramic bearings are available as well.